IMAGE BY MARC JAUSS

-Josephine Baan (also goes by the names Joseph, Jo, or any variation thereof) is an artist and educator based between Zurich and Rotterdam.
-Their practice engages in art, education and collaboration as ways to forge creative resurgence.
-They’re interested in the complexities of collectivity and in the possibility of establishing a solidarity that does not homogenise, but affirms difference.
+Josephine Baan (also goes by the names Joseph, Jo, or any variation thereof) is an artist and educator.
+Their practice engages in art, education and collaboration as ways to forge creative survival.
+They’re interested in the complexity of collectivity and in the possibility of establishing a solidarity that does not homogenise, but affirms difference.

-Joseph’s practice is closely linked to their work as an educator, which is influenced by radical pedagogy and non-hierarchical collaborative methods.
-They are a founding member of Rotterdam based educational collective sohere; a community of practitioners working in the fields of art, design and science who develop collaborative, horizontal learning environments.
+Joseph’s practice is closely linked to their work as an educator, which is influenced by experimental and radical pedagogies and non-hierarchical collaborative methods.
+They are a founding member of Rotterdam-based research group SOHERE; a community of practitioners working in the fields of art, design and science who develop collaborative, horizontal learning environments.
 From 2019-2022 they co-ran Zurich based School of Commons; a grassroots initiative dedicated to the study and development of decentered knowledge, with a focus on practices of peer learning and commoning.
-They are currently teaching at the Chair of the History of Art and Architecture at the ETH in Zurich.
+They teach critical theory and performance at the Chair of the History of Art and Architecture at the ETH in Zurich.

 from the mud and the slime